-An analysis of the structural and functional anatomy of the spine as viewed by Avicenna (980-1037 AD)
+An Analysis of the Structural and Functional Anatomy of the Spine as Viewed by Avicenna (980-1037 AD)

-Dr Pedzisai Mazengenya and Prof Rashid Bhikha

-July 2016

-Affiliations: Pedzisai Mazengenya^{1, 2}, Rashid Bhikha 2

-1School of anatomical sciences, the University of the Witwatersrand, faculty of health sciences, 7 York Road, Parktown, Johannesburg, South Africa

-2Ibn Sina institute of Tibb, 1137 Anvil Road, Robertsville, Roodepoort, Johannesburg, South Africa
+Pedzisai Mazengenya and Rashid Bhikha School of Anatomical Sciences, Faculty of Health Sciences, University of the Witwatersrand, 7 York Road, Parktown, Johannesburg, South Africa Ibn Sina Institute of Tibb, 1137 Anvil Road, Robertsville, Roodepoort, Johannesburg, South Africa

-Abstract:

-Ibn Sina (famously known as Avicenna 980-1037 A.D) was a well-known physician, philosopher, encyclopaedist, mathematician and astronomer of his time.
+Abstract: Ibn Sina (famously known as Avicenna 980-1037 A.D) was a well-known physician, philosopher, encyclopaedist, mathematician and astronomer of his time.
 He also served as a politician, governor and administrator.
 His book the Canon of Medicine is one of the most famous books in the history of medicine.
 Ibn Sina emphasized the importance of anatomy in diagnosis and treatment of diseases.
-In the article we present an analysis of the contributions made by Avicenna on the anatomy and functions of the vertebra and spine.
+In the study we present an analysis of the contributions made by Avicenna on the anatomy and functions of the vertebra and spine.
 The descriptions made by Ibn Sina are to a large extend congruent with modern anatomy and its importance in understanding movement and movement disorders of the spine in the modern day.